Body found inside 55-gallon drum in Malibu

-A park worker first saw the drum floating by the Pacific Coast Highway bridge Sunday night but didn’t think much of it at the time, a spokesperson for the L.A.
-County Fire Department told Nexstar’s KTLA.
+A park worker first saw the drum floating by the Pacific Coast Highway bridge Sunday night.

+“They got in a kayak to get it and brought it to shore,” said LASD Lt.
+Hugo Reynaga. ” Apparently it was too heavy and they didn’t want to open it, so they left it on shore.”

 When lifeguards arrived at work Monday morning, they saw the drum in the lagoon and tried to pull it out at which point they discovered the body inside, officials said.